The DISTCO 2014 is open for K-12 students and teachers in following categories:

 *Any fraud involving such as buying Youtube Likes will result in disqualification.
 Sudden increases in Like numbers overnight may be considered as fraud.

 Please see a complete list of categories and AWARDS here.

-In order to claim awards, students must attend DISTCO Award ceremony which will be held at North American College, Houston, TX.
+In order to claim awards, students must attend DISTCO Award ceremony which will be held at North American University, Houston, TX.
 Please see Timeline for the date and time of this event.

 *The DISTCO is not responsible for any lost item in the mail.
 The participant is solely responsible for providing accurate information regarding the address and phone number when signing up to the DISTCO website.
 Returning users in the DISTCO website are also responsible for updating any address changes in the system.
 In the case of lost item or wrong address information, the DISTCO won’t be reissuing the rewards.

 Absentee Forms turned in after its deadline will not be accepted.